Direct Draw Beer System: Essentials for Perfect Pub Pours

 Kegerator Setup

-A kegerator integrates a refrigerator with a tap, allowing for chilled beer to be served directly.
-Generally consisting of a cooler, beer dispenser, draft tower, faucet, keg coupler, and a CO2 tank, this appliance ensures a crisp pint.
+A kegerator integrates a refrigerator with a tap, allowing for chilled beer to be served directly from the beer keg.
+Generally consisting of a cooler, beer dispenser, draft beer tower connected to, faucet, keg coupler, and a CO2 tank, this appliance ensures a crisp pint.
 The faucet shank connects the faucet to the system, facilitating a seamless pour.

 Wall-Mounted Taps

 With a wall-mounted setup, the dispensing system is affixed to the wall, featuring a beer shank and tap handle.
-This configuration of dispensers typically includes a separate cooler where the kegs are stored, and a regulator to manage gas pressure.
+This configuration of dispensers typically includes a separate, cooler box, where the kegs are stored, and a regulator to manage gas pressure.

 Benefits and Drawbacks